paigewilliams/99-percent-invisible/README.md

   4. Create Layout of page with components

   5. Build out individual components

+  6. Style individual components

+  #### To do next Friday:

+  7. Connect to a database

+  8. Populate database with podcast and article data

+  9. Create pipes to filter by category -- episode cards will be updated based on filter

 ### Desired Features

 - [ ] Deployed to Firebase
 - [ ] Database with podcasts and articles
-- [ ] Pipes to filter podcasts and articles -- functional search bar and links to filer by category
+- [ ] Pipes to filter podcasts and articles -- functional search bar and links to filter by category
 - [ ] Embedded audio
 - [ ] Replicate playlist footer
 - [ ] Implement [Listen Notes API](https://www.listennotes.com/api/)
 - [ ] Create animation with logo
+- [ ] Create view for episodes and articles
+- [ ] Dynamic routing to specific episode view

 ## Objectives